bjoerge/weigh/README.md

   Options:
     --help, -h          Show this usage information
-    --version           Show version
+    --bundler -b        Which bundler to use.
+Can be one of
+                          • `browserify` (default)
+                          • `concat`
     --minifier, -m      Specify which JavaScript minifier to use.
-Can be either `uglify` for UglifyJS (default) or `closure` for Closure Compiler.
+Can be either
+                          • `uglify` for UglifyJS (default)
+                          • `closure` for Closure Compiler
-    --verbose, -v       Do a little more logging along the way --gzip-level, -g    Gzip compression level
-    --no-minify         Don't minify
+                          • `babili` for Babili --verbose, -v       Do a little more logging along the way --gzip-level, -g    Gzip compression level --no-minify         Don't minify
     --no-gzip           Don't gzip
     --uncompressed, -u  Shorthand for --no-minify --no-gzip
+    --env               The value of process.env.NODE_ENV inside the bundle.
+                        Defaults to `production`
+    --output -o         Output compiled bundle to stdout.
+This will neither minify, gzip, nor show any progress, but just output the generated bundle.
+If browserify used for bundling, `fullpaths: true` will be passed as an option to browserify, so that e.g. `discify` can be used for further inspection
+    --version           Show version

 ```

 ## Example: